neelp03/Team1/meetings.md

   - Hasnain continued to work on the folow/following features.
   - Maaz

 - We're only missing two more functional requirements and we are done!
 The last two are: Like/Dislike posts and follow users.
+We're also missing edit a post and send message to followers.